OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-04.md

 ## Romans 4:7

-> “Blessed are those
+> “Happy are those
-> whose transgressions are forgiven,
+> whose wrongdoings are forgiven,
 > whose sins are covered.

 ## Romans 4:8